His Welsh born children

 Back to Floy Madolyn Moses and, despite being blessed with an exceptionally long life, it was however blighted by tragedies both early and late on.
 Her husband Raymond E. was just 29 when he died from influenza; he apparently had a leaky heart valve, which contributed to his death.
 At the time he was working as a machinist for the Carpenter Steel Works.
 Floy Madolyn never re-married and remained a widow for an astonishing 73 years, which sounds almost mathematically impossible.
 She did however have a constant male companion in childhood friend and life-long bachelor Carl Beck.
 This too ended in tragedy (in 1982), when 85 year old Carl was robbed as he was walking home one evening, and died from the head injuries he received.
 Not surprisingly Floy Madolyn grieved for the rest of her life.

-Named after her “mam”, Liddia Moses became Mrs. Fetterman in 1896 when she married former next-door neighbour and “Rail Yard Master” Ulysses G. (b.1872 in PA) in Hazleton PA.
-Their daughter Beatrice was born there two years later and, on the 9th of February 1901 she was joined by a brother Ulysses Jnr.
-In the census’ of 1920 and 1930, the Fetterman family were living in Delano Township Schuylkill Co.
+Named after her “Mam”, Lydia II Moses became Mrs. Fetterman in 1896, when she married the splendidly named Ulysses Grant in Hazleton PA.
+Born in 1872 (in PA), he was a former next door neighbour and now a “Rail yard Master”.
+Their daughter Beatrice May was born there two years later on January 4th 1898.
+She was joined on February 9th 1901 by a brother Ulysses Grant Jnr.
+In the census’ of 1920 and 1930, the Fetterman’s were living in Delano Township Schuylkill Co.
 PA.
-Liddia II and Ulysses G. Fetterman are buried together in the Vine Street Cemetery Hazelton PA.
-Ulysses Jnr. died in New Jersey in November 1971.
+Lydia II and Ulysses G. I are buried together in the Vine street Cemetery Hazleton PA.
+Ulysses G. died on May 23rd 1950, whilst Lydia passed away peacefully in her sleep in 1961.

 The surname Moses has obviously been diluted over the years, and the descendants of Evan IV and Lydia now carry a wide variety of surnames including – Argot, Christman, Drasher, Giacobbe, Houck, Kaiser, Keller, Krapf, Miller, Newlin, Rhoades, Sappenfield, Schantz, Wanner, and Zwiebel; about as far removed from traditional Welsh names as you could possibly get – not that Moses was that traditional!
 Interestingly, one of Evan IV’s Gt.
 Gt.
 Grand-daughters, Sharon Houck, has been researching her Welsh roots from the other side of the Atlantic.
 Her research entitled the “Descendants of Evan Moses“, starts from the grave at Llanwynno and concludes with a John Brady Houck, born on June 4th 2001 in Pennsylvania.